Changsha Guangdong, China Travel Guide

 Halal options are very limited.
 Look for restaurants with a green halal sign, typically run by Hui minority communities.

-Not common in the city center.
+Not frequent in the city center.

 Kosher meals are extremely difficult to find.
 Travelers with kosher needs should plan to self-cater with certified goods.